All bills

 What This Bill Actually Does

-First, the bill creates clear, protective rules for portable-scale solar generation devices.
-These are small solar setups—specifically defined as outputting no more than 1,920 watts—that plug directly into a standard wall outlet.
-The legislation outright prohibits power companies from requiring you to get their approval, charging you fees, or forcing you to buy extra equipment to use them.
-More importantly, it voids any lease stipulation, HOA covenant, or local bylaw that tries to ban them.
-If your device is extremely small (under 391 watts), it is completely exempt from standard solar installation building codes.
+First, the bill creates a protected legal class for portable-scale solar generation devices.
+These are plug-and-play solar panels (maxing out at 1,920 watts) that you can literally plug into a standard wall outlet to help power your home.
+The bill outright prohibits utility companies from forcing you to ask permission, pay fees, or install extra controls to use them.
+Crucially, it also voids any HOA covenant, landlord lease stipulation, or local bylaw that tries to ban or impose 'unreasonable conditions' on these small devices.
+If the device produces 391 watts or less, it is completely exempt from standard solar installation codes and building safety alterations.

 What It Means for You